 If you have a normal-size bedroom with room to place a projector on a dresser or shelf opposite the wall, the Horizon Ultra is the one to get.
 It pairs genuine 4K and Dolby Vision with a quiet fan and full Google TV, so it doubles as a 100-inch bedroom TV without a streaming stick or soundbar.
 Its auto setup squares and focuses the image the moment you move it, which matters in a room where the projector might live on a shelf and get nudged.
 It’s the priciest pick here, but it’s the only one that feels like a flagship home-theater projector shrunk to bedroom scale.

-- 1080p with strong color and a low-input-lag mode for late-night console gaming.
+• Native 1080p with strong color and 16.7ms input lag for late-night console gaming.

 The single biggest problem in a bedroom is distance: a standard projector needs roughly 8–10 feet to make a 100-inch image, and most bedrooms don’t have it.
-The TH690ST’s short-throw lens (throw ratio around 0.7) solves that, throwing a big, bright picture from a shelf or dresser only a few feet from the wall.
-It’s also a capable gaming projector with a fast response mode, so it’s our pick if your bedroom doubles as a console room.
+The TH671ST’s short-throw lens (throw ratio ~0.69–0.83:1) solves that, throwing a big, bright picture from a shelf or dresser only about five feet from the wall.
+It’s also a capable gaming projector with low input lag, so it’s our pick if your bedroom doubles as a console room.
+(Our prior pick here, the BenQ TH690ST, reached official end-of-life per BenQ’s own product page in early 2026 and is no longer sold new — the TH671ST is its direct successor.)
 If your room is even tighter, jump to an ultra short throw laser TV that sits inches from the wall.

 3. Samsung The Freestyle Gen 2 — Best for Ceiling Viewing